Key Takeaway

 Your parents are getting older.
 You've noticed small things — a pile of unopened mail, confusion about a bank statement, a suspicious "charity" they donated to that you've never heard of.
 Or maybe nothing alarming has happened yet, but the math is keeping you up at night: How long can their savings last?
 What happens if one of them needs long-term care?
 Do they even have a plan?

 This conversation is broader than inheritance.
-It's about protecting your parents' financial well-being, ensuring they can afford the care they might need, and preventing the kind of financial exploitation that targets elderly adults at alarming rates.
+It's about protecting your parents' financial well-being, ensuring they can afford the care they might need, and preventing the financial exploitation that targets elderly adults at alarming rates.

 Why This Conversation Is Different From the Estate Planning Talk

 The estate planning conversation is about what happens after a parent dies.
 The money conversation is about what's happening right now — and what might happen in the next few years.
-It covers territory that's more immediate and, in some ways, more uncomfortable:
+It covers territory that's more immediate and, in some ways, more uncomfortable: Can they afford their current lifestyle?
+What happens when they can't drive, can't manage bills, or can't live independently?
+Who's paying for what — and who will pay in the future?
+Are they making sound financial decisions, or are there warning signs?

 This isn't about taking over their finances.
 It's about making sure they're safe and that you'll be able to help when the time comes.